-Our Compensation Committee believes that equity-based participation provides our executive officers a strong economic interest in maximizing stock price appreciation over the long term and aligns their interests with the interests of our stockholders.
-Equity-based awards are made pursuant to the Company's equity incentive plans.
-The ProPhase Labs, Inc. 2022 Equity Compensation Plan (the "2022 Plan") currently authorizes us to issue various equity-based awards to eligible employees, directors, consultants, advisors and other service providers of the Company or any of our affiliates.
+Our Compensation Committee believes that equity-based participation provides our executive officers a strong economic interest in maximizing stock price appreciation over the long term and aligns their interests with those of our stockholders.
+Equity-based awards are made pursuant to the Company's equity incentive plans, including the Amended and Restated 2022 Equity Compensation Plan and the Amended 2021 Omnibus Equity Incentive Plan.